Daniel Finch, 2nd Earl of Nottingham: Career

 Daniel Finch entered parliament for Lichfield in 1679.
 In 1682 he succeeded his father as Earl of Nottingham.
 He was one of the privy councillors who in 1685 signed the order for the proclamation of the Duke of York, but during the whole of the reign of James II, he kept away from the court.
 At the last moment, he hesitated to join in the invitation to William of Orange and after the flight of James II, he was the leader of the party who were in favour of James being King in name and William being regent.
+He was author of the Act of Toleration of 1688.

 He declined the office of Lord Chancellor under William and Mary, but accepted that of Secretary of State, retaining it until December 1693.
 Under Queen Anne in 1702, he again accepted the same office in the ministry of Lord Godolphin, but finally retired in 1704.

 In 1711, during the War of the Spanish Succession, the Tory ministry of Robert Harley, 1st Earl of Oxford was attempting to negotiate peace with France.
 On 7 December Finch moved the 'No peace without Spain' amendment to the vote of thanks, which condemned any peace with France that left Spain and the West Indies in possession of a member of the House of Bourbon.
 Finch spoke for one hour and declared that "though he had fourteen children, he would submit to live upon five hundred pounds a year rather than consent to those dark and unknown conditions of peace".

-On the accession of King George I he was made Lord President of the Council but in 1716 he finally withdrew from office.
-On 9 September 1729, he succeeded to the title Earl of Winchilsea (which thenceforth became united with his paternal title of Earl of Nottingham) and died on 1 January 1730.
+Nottingham built Burley House in Rutland, he was to a large extent his own architect and involved himself in the minutiae of its construction, before embarking on the project, Lord Nottingham consulted Sir Christopher Wren, but instead employed Henry Dormer (died 1727) just to supervise its building.
+It was completed in 1705, the main block stretches 200 feet long across 15 windows.
+He and his large family had moved in prior its completion.On the accession of King George I he was made Lord President of the Council but in 1716 he finally withdrew from office.
+On 9 September 1729, he succeeded to the title Earl of Winchilsea after his 2nd cousin John Finch, 6th Earl of Winchilsea died unmarried.
+Nottingham was reluctant to receive the superior title due to his own familial pride with the Nottingham title, so he combined the title (henceforth became united with his paternal title of Earl of Nottingham).
+He died on 1 January 1730 Burley.